X-Road: Security Server Architecture

 # 3.1.4 Input/output ports

-Xroad-proxy-ui-api has a listening port for incoming https traffic.
+Xroad-proxy-ui-api has listening ports for incoming https traffic.
 The Security Server ports are described in [IG-SS] and [IG-SS-RHEL].

 Xroad-proxy-ui-api accesses xroad-confclient's admin port to command it to download global configuration.
 The output port is internal and specified in xroad-confclient's source code.